 Sidelights.
 The Ravens’ M&T Bank Stadium is just to the south of Oriole Park.
 Three blocks from the ballpark, to the west, at 216 Emory Street, is the Babe Ruth Birthplace and Baltimore Orioles Museum, featuring exhibits on the Babe and the history of baseball in the City of Baltimore and the State of Maryland.

 Also 3 blocks away, to the north, bounded by Baltimore, Howard and Lombard Streets and Hopkins Place, is the 1st Mariner Arena, formerly known as the Baltimore Civic Center.
 This arena, built in 1961, hosted the NBA’s Baltimore Bullets (now the Washington Wizards) from 1963 to 1973; the Beatles on September 13, 1964; Elvis Presley on November 9, 1971 and May 29, 1977; and Martin Luther King’s “Race and the Church” speech in 1966.
 Also home to minor-league hockey and indoor soccer, they’re talking about replacing it with a new arena on the site, but for now this arena remains in use.

 And no visit to Baltimore is complete without a trip to the Inner Harbor, home to the Harborplace mall.
 James Rouse, who revitalized New York’s South Street Seaport and Boston’s Faneuil Hall/Quincy Market, and designed Philadelphia’s Gallery at Market East Station, was from Baltimore, and he wanted to give his hometown the best one of all.
 He may have succeeded.
 Aside from the Orioles team store, the highlight may be The Fudgery, where the people making and serving the fudge sing all day.
 Harborplace is at the intersection of Light & Pratt Streets, and there’s a Light Street Pavilion and a Pratt Street Pavilion.

 To the east of Harborplace is the USS Constellation museum, a pentagonal skyscraper named the World Trade Center (Boston, Montreal and San Francisco also have buildings with that name we so often associated with New York from 1973 onward), the National Aquarium, a Hard Rock Café, the Pier Six concert Pavilion, and the Star-Spangled Banner Flag House at 844 E. Pratt Street.
-That’s where the 15-star, 15-stripe Fort McHenry flag that “was still there” was sewn, not where it is now (the Smithsonian Institution in Washington), and it’s also a museum dedicated to the War of 1812 and Baltimore’s pivotal role in that conflict, for which 200th Anniversary commemorations have begun.
-Beyond that is Fell’s Point, Baltimore’s Little Italy, which is loaded with kitschy stores and bars.
+That’s where the 15-star, 15-stripe Fort McHenry flag that “was still there” was sewn, not where it is now (it's at the Smithsonian Institution in Washington), and it’s also a museum dedicated to the War of 1812 and Baltimore’s pivotal role in that conflict, for which 200th Anniversary commemorations have begun.
+Beyond that is Fell’s Point, which is Baltimore’s Little Italy, which is loaded with kitschy stores and bars.